zephyrproject-rtos/zephyr/doc/object/object_basic_interrupts.rst

 There is a small but unavoidable risk of a command packet's processing being incomplete before the ISR runs again and tries to reuse the packet.
-To further minimize this risk Tiny Mountain introduces command packet sets.
+To further minimize this risk the kernel introduces command packet sets.
 Fundamentally, a command packet set is a simple ring buffer.
 Retrieve command packets from the set using :c:func:`cmdPktGet()`.
 Each command packet has to be processed in a